Nontransient Non-Community Public Water System

 What Does This Mean?

 Under the authority of the Safe Drinking Water Act, Environmental Protection Agency (EPA) set the action level for lead in drinking water at 15ppb, This means utilities must ensure that water from the taps used for human consumption do not exceed this level in at least 90 percent of the sites sampled (90 th percentile result).
 The action level is the concentration of a contaminant which, if exceeded, triggers treatment or requirements which a water system must follow.
-If water from the tap does exceed this
+If water from the tap does exceed this limit, then the utility must take certain steps to correct the problem.
+Because lead may pose serious health risks, the EPA set a Maximum Contaminant Level Goal (MCLG) of zero for lead.
+The MCLG is the level of a contaminant in drinking water below which there is no know or expected risk to health.
+MCLGs allow for a margin of safety.

 We are taking a number of steps to correct the problem.
 We will begin sampling for lead every 6 months so we can closely monitor the lead levels in our water system.
 In addition, we will initiate a Public Education campaign to ensure that people who drinking water in our facility know about the action level exceedance, understand the health effects of lead, the sources of lead and actions they can take to reduce exposure to leads in drinking water.
-We will also monitor our source water, initiate controls to reduce the corrosivity of our water (corrosive water can cause lead to leach from plumbing materials
+We will also monitor our source water, initiate controls to reduce the corrosivity of our water (corrosive water can cause lead to leach from plumbing materials that contain lead) and [if appropriate] initiate lead service line replacement.
+We strongly urge you to take the steps below to reduce your exposure to lead in drinking water.

 What Are The Health Effects of Lead?

 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
-It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
-The greatest risk of lead exposure is to infants,
+It can cause damage to the brain and kidneys and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
+The greatest risk of lead exposure is to infants, young children, and pregnant women.
+Scientists have linked the effects of lead on the brain with lowered IQ in children.
+Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
+Lead is stored in the bones, and it can be released later in life.
+During pregnancy, the child receives lead from the mother’s bones, which may affect brain development.
+If you are concerned about lead exposure at this facility or in your home, you may want to ask your healthcare providers about testing children to determine levels of lead in their blood.

 Sources of Lead

-repair) and exposure from certain hobbies (such as stained glass or pottery, fishing, making or shooting firearms and collecting lead or pewter figurines), as lead can be carried on clothing and shoes.
-Children’s hands or their toys can come into contact with lead in paint, dust and soil.
+Lead is a common metal found in the environment.
+Drinking water is one possible source of lead exposure.
+The primary source of lead exposure for most children is lead-based paint.
+Other sources of lead exposure include lead-contaminated dust or soil, and some plumbing materials.
+In addition, lead can be found in a number of consumer products, including certain types of pottery, pewter, brass fixtures, food, and cosmetics.
+Other sources include exposure in the workplace (jobs that include house painting, plumbing renovation, construction, auto repair, welding, electronics repair, jewelry or pottery repair) and exposure from certain hobbies (such as stained glass or pottery, fishing, making or shooting firearms and collecting lead or pewter figurines), as lead can be carried on clothing and shoes.
+Children’s hands or their toys can come into contact with lead in paint, dust, and soil.
 Therefore, washing children’s hands and their toys will help reduce the potential for lead exposure from these sources.

-Plumbing materials including pipes, new brass faucets, fittings, and valves, including those advertised as “lead –free” may contribute lead to drinking water.
+Plumbing materials including pipes, new brass faucets, fittings, and valves, including those advertised as “lead–free” may contribute lead to drinking water.
 The law currently allows pipes, fittings, and fixtures with up to 0.25 percent weighted average of lead to be identified as “lead-free.”

 What Can I Do To Reduce Exposure To Lead In Drinking Water?

-* Run your water to flush out lead.
-If water hasn’t been used for several hours, run water for 15-30 seconds [or insert a different flushing time if your system has representative data indicatinga different flushing time would better reduce lead exposure in your community and if the State
+*Run your water to flush out lead.
+If water hasn’t been used for several hours, run water for 15-30 seconds [or insert a different flushing time if your system has representative data indicating a different flushing time would better reduce lead exposure in your community and if the State Primacy Agency approves the wording] or until it becomes cold or reaches a steady temperature before using it for drinking or cooking.
+This flushes lead-containing water from the pipes.

-* Use cold water for cooking and preparing baby formula.
+*Use cold water for cooking and preparing baby formula.

-* Do not boil water to remove lead.
+*Do not boil water to remove lead.

 For More Information

-free number (within New York State) 1-800-458-1158, extension 27650, or out of state at (518) 402- 7650, or by email at bpwsp@health.state.ny.us.
-For more information on reducing lead exposure around your home/building and the health effects of lead, visit EPA’s Web site at www.epa.gov/lead,
+Call us at [845-457-2400 extension 16914].
+For more information on lead in drinking water, contact your local health department, or the New York State Department of Health directly by calling the toll-free number (within New York State) 1-800-458-1158, extension 27650, or out of state at (518) 402-7650, or by email.
+For more information on reducing lead exposure around your home/building and the health effects of lead, visit EPA’s Web site at www.epa.gov/lead, or call the National Lead Information Center at 1-800-424-LEAD.

 IMPORTANT INFORMATION ABOUT LEAD IN YOUR DRINKING WATER